yongjejeon/Detection-Ardunio-p5js/README.md

+**Reflection**
-nspired from parking lot detection system, my project is a small re-creation of that as well as a mix of some fun elements to entertain users.
+Inspired from parking lot detection system, my project is a small re-creation of that as well as a mix of some fun elements to entertain users.
 The idea is simple: a system that detects if a room is occupied or not as well as a way of showing the number of people in the room.
 This system can be used in the Bahara rooms.
 These rooms have no windows and there is no ptracical way of checking if the room is in use without acutally opening the doors.
 Hence, the secuirty working in our campus has to periodically check if there are any people in the room, as well as possible accidents.